 Google Workspace add-ons for Docs, Sheets and Slides

-Diagrams.net lets you store your diagram files in Google Drive and work with them in Google Wordspace.
+Diagrams.net lets you store your diagram files in Google Drive and work with them in Google Workspace.
 There are also add-ons available for Docs, Sheets and Slides.

 See how to use the diagrams.net add-ons for Google Workspace

 Microsoft Sharepoint, OneDrive, Office 365 and Teams integrations

 diagrams.net works with OneDrive and Sharepoint.
 An Office 365 app is available for Word, Powerpoint and Excel, and a Microsoft Teams app will be announced soon.

 The following integrations are not directly provided by the diagrams.net team.
-The Atlassian integrations are built by us, but provider via an Atlassian partner.
+The Atlassian integrations are built by us, but provided via an Atlassian partner.